afrazier01/LLMs/README.md

 This repo will store each of my personal LLM projects.

 ## Credits
-This repository was motivated and informed by the knowledge and insights shared by Talebi S. on their YouTube-Blog repository.
+This repository was motivated and informed by the knowledge and insights shared by Talebi S. on his YouTube-Blog repository.

 If you find value in this work and would like to share or repurpose it, please use the following citation for Talebi's original repository: